Instrument/map-dive/docs/editor.md

 Creating a new Level
 --------------------

-Here's the typical process used to make a dive course.
 The recommended workflow is to start with the desired landing zone, then pick a starting location, then add gates, then add stars.
 This typically results in the least amount of re-work later on in the process.
 Here's a basic walkthrough of the process used to make a new dive.

 ### Set up the start and end point